Dynamic duos: the building blocks of dimensional mechanics: Simple dimensionless numbers

 You can check that all these quantities have the correct dimensions by using Table~\ref{masscary}.
 Each particular formulation of the Reynolds number underscores a different way to think about the interplay of viscosity and density.

 Of the various ways to interpret the Reynolds number, one has a stronger standing than the others.
-As we saw in section~\ref{BLsec}, the ratio of viscosity and density gives rise to a `diffusivity' ($\nu=\eta/\rho$, with $[\nu]=\mathcal{L}^2\mathcal{T}^{-1}$).
+As we saw in section~\ref{BLsec}, the ratio of viscosity and density gives rise to a `diffusivity' ($\nu\Maf{\equiv} \eta/\rho$, with $[\nu]=\mathcal{L}^2\mathcal{T}^{-1}$).
 The most natural way to express the Reynolds number is then as a ratio of diffusivities:

-The diffusivity $\nu_k$ is traditionally called an `advection' or `convection' and written as $\nu_k =dv$, or with alternate variables as $\nu_k=d^2/t$ or $v^2 t$, depending on context.
-This combination of variables provides the ``constant variable'' of the pair $\{\eta,\rho\}$, and $\nu=\eta/\rho$ is its ``objective'' unit.
+The diffusivity $\nu_k$ is traditionally called an `advection' or `convection' and written as $\nu_k \Maf{\equiv} dv$, or with alternate variables as $\nu_k\Maf{\equiv} d^2/t$ or $v^2 t$, depending on context.
+This combination of variables provides the ``constant variable'' of the pair $\{\eta,\rho\}$, and $\nu\Maf{\equiv}\eta/\rho$ is its ``objective unit'' \Maf{(a term we shall specify in section~\ref{numun}).}